OnkarKulkarni2001/JSON_XML_Reader_Writer/README.md

 Currently it is hardcoded to read only json config files but if you want to use xml config files you dont have to change a lot of things!
 I have taken care of everything!
 Just open the cTranslator.cpp and make line 11 a comment and uncomment the line 12.
 Isn't that simple?

+## Build Instructions

+1) Run the solution

+2) Link the libraries in project properties if not linked already (You probably don't need to do this step as it will be automatically set for you!)

+3) Right click on the project in solution explored and click on build solution

+4) Voila! it's built!

 ## Thank you for using my application!😊